The Revival We Need - Glenn Conjurske

 The Revival We Need

-Many in our day are talking of revival, many are praying for revival, many are laboring for revival, and yet revival does not come.
+Many in our day are talking about revival, many are praying for revival, many are laboring for revival, and yet revival does not come.
 I myself have prayed for revival for nearly a quarter of a century, and yet I have not seen it.
-Revival has been so near my heart, however, for so long a time, that I think I have a pretty good idea what it consists of, and it seems to me that many who are praying for revival are not praying for the same thing that I am.
+Revival has been so near my heart, however, for so long a time, that I think I have a pretty good idea of what it consists of, and it seems to me that many who are praying for revival are not praying for the same thing that I am.
 Indeed, I strongly suspect that many of them would actually oppose the revival for which I pray and labor, should God grant to them to see such a thing.

 Many who pray for revival seem to mean nothing more by it than an increase in numbers, by the conversion of sinners.
 What I pray for (while certainly desiring the other also) is a return to the true doctrines and spirit of Christianity in the church.
 They pray for quantity.
 I pray for quality.
 They seek more of the same kind of Christianity which we have already.
 I seek a different kind of Christianity from that which we now have.
 I seek, as the first thing, a return to the Christianity of the New Testament, and then, that being secured, an awakening of sinners to convert them to that kind of Christianity.